GoogleChrome/developer.chrome.com/site/en/docs/webstore/monetize-firebase/index.md

 ### Set up your project

-First, you need to download the [source code][firebase-stripe-github-webapp] from Github.
-To use Firebase CLI and configure your project, run the following commands in the terminal:
+First, download the [source code][firebase-stripe-github-webapp] from Github.
+To use [Firebase CLI](https://firebase.google.com/docs/cli) and configure your project, run the following commands in the terminal:

 1. Go to the folder where you downloaded the project.
-2. To Install Firebase CLI run: `npm install -g firebase-tools`.
+1. To Install Firebase CLI run: `npm install -g firebase-tools`.
-3. To sign in with your Firebase account, run: `firebase login`.
+1. To sign in with your Firebase account, run: `firebase login`.
     - Login to your account and return to your project.
-4. To add your project run: `firebase use --add`.
+1. To add your project run: `firebase use --add`.
     - Choose your project
 5. To install local dependencies run: `cd functions; npm install; cd -`